 Why invest in new digital tools and processes during insecure times?
-Stereoscape’s Immersive Marketing expert Olli Kettunen shares his New Year’s tips for staying proactive and keeping a positive attitude to boost business and create new opportunities.
+Stereoscape’s Immersive Marketing expert Olli Kettunen shares his tips for staying proactive and keeping a positive attitude to boost business and create new opportunities.

 1. Look forward, invest in the future

 When times are tough, many companies convert to the tried and tested.
 Budgets shrink and investment decisions are postponed, creating a cycle of stagnation.
 When old ways no longer work or bring the desired results, it’s time to look to new ways of increasing sales and visibility.

 Did someone say Digital?
 What about Virtual?
 If you don’t know your AR from VR, Interactive from 360, Metaverse from TikTok, it’s time to update and upgrade your knowledge.
 Why?
 Because these are channels and media that people now actively use – and this is where the most growth is expected.
 Digital – and with it Virtual – has become an integral aspect of managing client relationships, whether in the consumer markets or B2B sector.